 Our General Policy

-If you provide an email address or other personal information (excluding financial information) when you visit our site, we may enter such information into one of our data bases so we can contact you to ask your input, provide information about our programs and events, and request contributions.
+If you provide an email address or other personal information (excluding financial information) when you visit our site, we may, only with your express consent, enter such information into one of our data bases, so we can contact you to ask your input, provide information about our programs and events, website updates, and request contributions.

 If you have any questions about this User Agreement, contact UWJC.
 If you do not agree with these terms of this User Agreement, you may not use the site.
 UWJC reserves the right to change this User Agreement at any time without notice.